R-itik-verma/R-itik-verma/README.md

-Here’s how your resume can be transformed into the requested format:

----

 👋 **Hi, I’m Ritik Verma**
 Welcome to my GitHub!
 I’m a passionate Software Developer with experience in web development, data analysis, and creating innovative applications. 🚀